robbee72/One/README.md

 It means you need to ensure that the lettercase of the file or directory you `import` matches the one you see on your filesystem or on GitHub.

 This is important because Linux (the operating system used by Heroku) is case sensitive.
-So `MyDirectory` and `mydirectory` are two distinct directories and thus, even though the project builds locally, the difference in case breaks the `import` statements on Heroku remotes.
+So `MyDirectory` and `mydirectory` are two distinct directories and thus, even though the product builds locally, the difference in case breaks the `import` statements on Heroku remotes.

-##### "Could not find a required file."
+##### 'Could not find a required file.'

 If you exclude or ignore necessary files from the package you will see a error similar this one: